 The reason for the air punch?
 Stockport County had scored a late winner against Grimsby.

 For most people, including Premiership club fans whose season starts this weekend, this minor achievement in the highest tier of the non-league may not seem like much.

 But anyone who supports a ‘small’ club will understand.

 It’s the little things, the less frequent things, even victories in the Blue Square Premiership, that are the sweetest.

-We are all filled with hope, following the Olympics, that the largesse, the theatrics, the greed and the general disdain for normal life that comes with the Premiership will have been put in place by what was a magnificent exhibition of sporting excellence, endeavour and spirit.
+We are all filled with hope, following the Olympics, football will be influenced by what was a magnificent exhibition of sporting excellence, endeavour and spirit.

 Yet the fear is that, once we’ve had a month of John Terry, Carlos Tevez and Luis Suarez making the headlines, not to mention the activities of the various owners of clubs in the top flight, the magnificence of London 2012 will soon be forgotten.